 The scapegoating of critical race theory in K-12 curricula is the new guise of the same old effort to protect “traditional American” modes of education.
-Although the layperson cannot usually pin down what critical race theory is, a recent national survey says that 58 percent had a negative opinion of it (See Politico article below).
+Although the layperson cannot usually pinpoint critical race theory, a recent national survey says that 58 percent had an unfavorable opinion of it (See Politico article below).
 Professor Crenshaw unveils this phenomenon for what it is: “Nothing but an effort to stop this reckoning in its tracks while deploying colorblindness to mandate an official condition of amnesia about our past.”
-Having lived in Tucson, Arizona when controversy over the Mexican American Studies program in the Tucson Unified School District blew up in the national press, this overreaction seems to follow suit.
-By 2008, Arizona lawmakers were setting their sights on banning TUSD’s Mexican American Studies program altogether with a bill to prohibit classes from teaching beliefs that “denigrate American values.”
+Having lived in Tucson, Arizona, during a time when controversy over the Mexican American Studies program in the Tucson Unified School District blew up in the national press, this overreaction seems unsurprising.
+By 2008, Arizona lawmakers set their sights on banning TUSD’s Mexican American Studies program altogether with a bill prohibiting classes from teaching beliefs that “denigrate American values.”

 Case in point?
 My story.

-Toward the end of the AAFP’s “Educators Ungagged” panel session, Stacey Davis Gates, the Vice President of the Chicago Teacher’s Union said: “We have to call a thing a thing.
-We actually get to say white supremacy.
+Toward the end of the AAFP’s “Educators Ungagged” panel session, Stacey Davis Gates, the Chicago Teacher’s Union Vice President said: “We have to call a thing a thing.
+We get to say white supremacy.
 In fact, you better say it because they’re saying critical race theory, but that’s not what they’re saying.
 They’re saying that white supremacy must remain intact in this country.”

-“This work is never going to give us the love, respect, and deference we deserve and it is also the right thing to do.
+“This work is never going to give us the love, respect, and deference we deserve, and it is also the right thing to do.
 We are the protectors of the public good.
-We have to call a thing a thing and then we have to have a good counterbalance.
-The way that the right has taken Critical Race Theory and bastardized it is they don’t see a counterbalance that will fight tooth and nail against them.
+We have to call a thing a thing, and then we have to have a good counterbalance.
+The Extreme-Right has taken Critical Race Theory and bastardized it because they don’t see a counterbalance that will fight tooth and nail against them.
 We have to erect the counterbalance that goes against all those who keep white supremacy in control.”

 As I write this, I am marking one year since I received the call from my dean describing the rage of Mr. Mueller when he received the letters.
 Today, I am ungagged and ready to continue the good fight.